bloop-box/bloop-box-client/README.md

 On a development system, you might want to give the bloop-box user a login shell and a home directory.

+#### Hardware config

+In order to configure the Bloop Box for your specific hardware, you need to copy the `etc/bloop-box.conf` file to via SSH to `/etc/bloop-box`.
+If you are using our open hardware motherboard, you can leave all values in it as is, otherwise you need to adjust it to match your hardware.

 #### Systemd

 To have the bloop box automatically start when the system boots, create a systemd file in